Sonic Micro system is your technological supporter. We are selling Tablets, Laptops ,and pcs also parts and accessories.

 In Settings, go to Apps or Application manager, and then Running.

 Examine the list of apps running in the background.
-View applications that are running in memory,
+View applications that are running in memory, and either:

 Uninstall the third-party apps